JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 	abs(NA)

-Standard functions are broadcast to the elements of `DataVector`'s and `DataFrame`'s for elementwise application:
+Standard functions are broadcast to the elements of `DataVector` and `DataFrame` for elementwise application:

 	dv = dataones(5)
 	df = DataFrame({dv})